SmithsonianWorkshops/workshop-slides/intro_slides.md

 ## What we will be teaching in this workshop

-Library Carpentry introduces you to the fundamentals of computing and provides you with a platform for further self-directed learning.
+Carpentry workshops introduce you to the fundamentals of computing and provide you with a platform for further self-directed learning.

 ---